ddnexus/irt/README.markdown

 require the irt_helper.rb #1, #2.
 But if you run the same from the first_level dir, the irt_helper.rb #1
 will not be loaded, so be careful to be in the right dir to make it work properly.

+Notice: the irt helpers files are 'require'd (not 'load'ed).
+For that reason they are suitable for adding constants, methods, require(s) that will be loaded only once.
+If you change any irt helper you should 'restart (or 'rs') once before your changes get reloaded.

 ## Rails

 You can use irt instead of the standard Rails console, by just calling the irt executable from